wp-plugins/codepeople-post-map/readme.txt

 *   The **location information** can be defined by physical address and point coordinates.
 *   Allows to **insert the Google maps** in the best position within your blog or simply **associate the geolocation information** to the post but without displaying the Google maps.
 *   Markers **customization**.
+*   Allows to display or hide the bubbles with markers information.
+*   Allows to display a bubble opened by default.
 *   Based on **Google Maps Javascript API Version 3**.
 *   Allows to embed Google maps in **multiple languages**.
 *   Displays **markers** belonging to posts of the same categories.